-- Partial extraction is a form of bord and pillar mining where a system of pillar panels is formed up during the development stage, and then a limited percentage of the pillar coal is extracted on the retreat, to ensure the remaining pillars are still able to provide regional support to the overburden and restrict surface subsidence, usually without inducing any significant caving, by minimising extraction widths.
-Recovery rates using this system vary considerably but are typically no more than 50%. - Total extraction is a term used in bord and pillar extraction where the intention is to extract the maximum percentage of the pillar coal formed up during development, in a safe and effective manner, with caving and goaf formation as an inherent and essential part of the extraction mining process.
-Recovery rates within total extraction bord and pillar panels can reach 70% or greater, but do not achieve the 95% - 100% levels possible with longwall mining.
-(The term total extraction can also be applied to longwall mining panels).
+- Partial extraction is a form of bord and pillar mining where a system of pillar panels is formed up during the development stage and then a limited percentage of the pillar coal is extracted on the retreat.
+This is to ensure the remaining pillars can still provide regional support to the overburden and restrict surface subsidence, usually without inducing any significant caving, by minimising extraction widths.
+Recovery rates using this system vary considerably but are typically in the range of 45%-65%, depending on local geotechnical conditions and surface subsidence constraints. - Total extraction is a form of bord and pillar extraction where the intention is to extract the maximum percentage of the pillar coal formed up during development, in a safe and effective manner, with caving and goaf formation as an inherent and essential part of the extraction mining process.
+Recovery rates within total extraction bord and pillar panels can reach 70% or greater but do not achieve the 95%-100% rates possible with longwall mining.
+(The term total extraction can also be applied to longwall mining panels.)

-The following sections provide some examples of these two generic types of pillar extraction, which have been found predominantly in NSW, with limited examples in Queensland.
+Sections 2.1.2.1 and 2.1.2.2 provide some examples of these two generic types of pillar extraction.
+They have been found predominantly in New South Wales, with limited examples in Queensland.

-3.1.2.1 Partial Extraction
+2.1.2.1 Partial extraction

-Partial extraction can be a highly productive mining system which does not rely on inducing caving or large-scale roof failure, and as such, provides for a viable means of surface subsidence control by way of appropriate mine design dimensions.
-The key controls in such a system are the limited extraction widths to prevent or minimise caving, and the adequate barrier or remnant pillar widths to ensure adequate pillar strength to carry the full, regional overburden weight or loading.
-Partial pillar extraction can also be the chosen mining method (as opposed to total extraction) if the underground roof conditions for total extraction are such that caving is considered to be too unpredictable, and potentially difficult to control and manage the goaf edge adjacent to the working face, putting mine personnel in elevated danger.
+Partial extraction can be a highly productive mining system.
+It does not rely on inducing caving or large-scale roof failure and therefore provides for a viable means of surface subsidence control by way of appropriate mine design dimensions.
+The key controls in such a system are the limited extraction widths to prevent or minimise caving, and the adequate barrier or remnant pillar widths to ensure adequate pillar strength to carry the full regional overburden weight or loading.
+Partial pillar extraction can also be the chosen mining method (as opposed to total extraction) if the underground roof conditions for total extraction are such that caving is considered to be too unpredictable, with the potential to make it difficult to control and manage the goaf edge adjacent to the working face, putting mine personnel in elevated danger.

-There are many variations of partial extraction - all rely on use of a standard continuous miner to cut the coal (as was illustrated in Figure 2).
+There are many variations of partial extraction.
+All use a standard continuous miner to cut the coal (as illustrated in Figure 2).
 During the actual pillar extraction process, whatever the layout, the coal is cut by remote control and there is no need to install any ground support, as the extraction proceeds on the retreat.
-This provides for a high level of productivity, and a reasonable level of coal recovery (typically up to 50%).
-Surface subsidence levels above partial extraction panels vary considerably depending on panel and barrier pillar widths and depth but can range from tens to hundreds of millimetres.
+This provides for a high level of productivity and a reasonable level of coal recovery (typically in the range of 45%-65%).
+Surface subsidence levels above partial extraction panels vary considerably depending on panel and barrier pillar width and depth but can range from tens to hundreds of millimetres.

 One version of partial extraction is that illustrated in the top half of the mine plan shown in Figure 3.
 In this case, the development panel has been mined to its extremity.
-Then on retreat, the continuous miner is used to mine every second row of pillars across the panel, with the alternate rows being left for regional support (colloquially referred to as "take a row, leave a row").
+Then on retreat the continuous miner is used to mine every second row of pillars across the panel, with the alternate rows being left for regional support (colloquially referred to as 'take a row, leave a row').